-The Department of Human Services (DHS) determines eligibility for major public benefit programs, including Food Stamps (SNAP), Temporary Assistance to Needy Families (TANF) and Medical Assistance.
-DHS currently uses the Automated Client Eligibility Determination System (ACEDS) as its information system to make eligibility determinations and provide assistance to District residents.
+The Department of Human Services (DHS) determines eligibility for major public benefit programs, including Food Stamps (SNAP), Temporary Assistance for Needy Families (TANF) and Medical Assistance.
+DHS currently uses the District of Columbia Access System (DCAS) to make eligibility determinations, serves as the system of records for public benefit cases and provide assistance to District residents.

-The application, enrollment, and recertification processes are completed using ACEDS.
-The process for determining eligibility includes meeting with ESA Social Service Representatives (SSRs), who request and collect proof of eligibility criteria and enter supported data into ACEDS.
+The application, enrollment, and recertification processes are completed using DCAS.
+The process for determining eligibility includes meeting with ESA Social Service Representatives (SSRs), who request and collect proof of eligibility criteria and enter supported data into DCAS.
 SSRs also create client case files of supporting documentation and authorize eligibility.

-DHS is currently working with partner agencies to develop the DC Access System (DCAS), which will replace ACEDS as both an eligibility determination engine as well as the system of records for public benefit cases.
 Built to support the mandates of the Affordable Care Act (ACA), DCAS is being developed in a series of three releases.
-Release 1, already released, supported health expansion provided for under the ACA.
-Release 2, scheduled for the summer of 2016, will include the TANF and Food Stamp Programs.
+Release 1 and Release 2 have occurred; they supported health expansion provided for under the ACA and included the TANF and Food Stamp Programs.
 Release 3 will include non-magi Medicaid, as well as other benefit programs and case management functionality.